odrnk/bookmarkext/docs/initial_plan.md

 Tags that are already added must be excluded from the suggestion list.
 Derived tags also must be excluded.

+## Tags grid
+It is a grid that lists tags.
+Columns are "Name", "Tags" and "Added".
+"Name" is the name of the tag and there should be the same icon before each tag name.
+"Tags" contains all parent tags of the tag.

+The grid is sorted by "Name" by default.
+Sorting functionality is the same as in the bookmarks grid.
+Also there is the same show/hide feature.
+"Added" is hidden by default.

+This grid also loads more items on srolling.

+At the root level, the grid contains all root tags.
+If a tag is dbl-clicked, it shows all its children tags and all bookmarks that have this tag.

+If a tag is right-clicked, it shows a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy" (disabled for root tags), "Paste", "Unset" (disabled for root tags), "Delete".

+If a tag is copied and pasted somewhere, it will set a new parent tag for it and all its bookmarks will have this parent tag.

+A root tag cannot be copied and pasted into another tag.
+It can only be moved (cut & pasted).

+If a tag is cut and pasted somewhere, it will no longer have its old parent and so its bookmarks.

+"Unset" means that the relation between the tag and the parent tag will be removed.

+"Delete" means that the tag will be completely deleted and all its bookmarks will be deleted.
+So it will propably make sense to show some confirmation popup to prevent accidental deletion of many bookmarks.

+For tags, the editing form have only "Name" and "Tags" fields.
+"Tags" field must work the same way as "Tags" field for bookamarks.

 ## Hierarchy mode

 It is a grid that lists tags and bookmarks.
 Columns are the same as in the flat mode.